spencer-gass/Guitar-Tuner/README.md

 # Guitar Tuner
 Bonus project for ECE 3734 (Microprocessors)
-Greated a guitar tuner on a PIC24.
+Created a guitar tuner on a PIC24.